WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 **Mozilla works in the open.
 How will you document and share your project progress with the community.** *(250 words)*

 GitHuuuuuuub.
 Already there.
 Twitter account for lab.

+Got a contributing file and code of conduct.
+Building issues during mozilla global sprint and updating README file.

+Embrace working open philosophy.
+Ensure that work in progress is shared so that others can provide help and feedback.

 **How will you continue work on this project beyond the funding period?** *(250 words)*